Skip to main content

 Thirty-Six

 Kirkland returns home and thinks about the accidents at the building site.
 The vehicles have been examined but there were no electrical or mechanical faults of any kind.
-He speaks to his six-months-pregnant and diabetic wife Jacqui lying on their bed.
+He speaks to his six-months-pregnant and diabetic wife, Jacqui, lying on their bed.
 She tells him she doesn't feel well.
 He tells her he will finish dinner and then heads out to lock his garage door.
 He notices a figure by his car which vanishes, but moments later he's picked up by his throat and thrown at his car.
 He's then hit in the face with a rake, which pierces his eye.

 Thirty-Seven